seifane/aur-build-server/README.md

 ### Server

 - `repo_name` (required) : The name of the repo that will be used for repo-add.
-- `sign_key` (optional) : ID of the GPG key that the server should use when trying to sign the packages and the repo.
+- `sign_key` (optional, default: null) : ID of the GPG key that the server should use when trying to sign the packages and the repo.
 - `api_key` (required) : The api key that will be used to authenticate workers and api consumers.
-- `rebuild_time` (optional) : The amount of seconds to wait before trying to rebuild a package.
-If none is given packages will not be automatically rebuilt.
+- `rebuild_time` (optional, default: null) : The amount of seconds to wait before trying to rebuild a package.
+If null is given packages will not be regularly rebuilt.
 - `packages` (required) : The packages that should be built.
   - `name` (required) : Defines the name of the package from aur.
   - `run_before` (optional) : Defines a bash command to run before trying to build the package (see sample config).
   - `patches` (optional) : Defines a list of patches to be applied to the downloaded package files
     - `url` (required) : The url of the patch
     - `sha512` (optional) : If given this is the SHA512 checksum for the patch file
+- `serve_path` (optional, default: `serve/`) : Path to the directory which will contain the package files, it will also be served by the http server at `/repo`
 - `port` (default: 8888) : Port that the server will listen on.
+- `webhooks` (optional) : Array of URLs that will get sent webhooks on events related to packages.
+See the webhooks section.

 #### Signing